New Jersey Statewide Policy Priorities

 New Jersey to Fully Fund Delaware River Basin Commission in 2023 Budget

-The Coalition is working to promote New Jersey water quality regulations including Freshwater Wetlands Rules, Water Quality Management Plan, consistency determinations for the New Jersey Highlands, and Flood Hazard Rules which will lead to overall quality improvements in the Delaware River Watershed and in watersheds state-wide.
+The Coalition continues to promote New Jersey water quality regulations including through advocacy around Freshwater Wetlands Rules, Water Quality Management Plan, and consistency determinations for the New Jersey Highlands, which will lead to overall quality improvements in the Delaware River Watershed and in watersheds state-wide.